24 January 2019

 Schedule 8: Upon approval from the TGA, the doctor will receive an approval certificate that must be provided as part of a separate application to the relevant State Health Department.

-Schedule 4: no State Health Department approvals are required, except in Queensland.
+Schedule 4: no State Health Department approvals are required.

 STEP 6: Patient Access